How families are paying for college -- and why home prices could jump

 There are three main funding sources families draw on to cover the cost: scholarships, income and savings (from both parents and students), and loans.

 Luckily, the largest source of money was scholarships and grants -- which do not have to be paid back.
-They covered around 35% of the tab for the average family, according to a new report form Sallie Mae.
+They covered around 35% of the tab for the average family, according to a new report from Sallie Mae.

 NEW REWARDS FOR BIG SPENDERS